metiviem/rscons/doc/user_guide.md

 Each of these methods can take an optional list of compilers to check for.
 If such a list is supplied, the compilers are tested in the order listed.
+The first compiler option found which passes a compilation test is used.

 Here are example calls which also show the default compiler list for each supported language: